John Levene: Early life

 After leaving school, Levene's first job was being a car mechanic at a garage during the day and then being a nurse at the local hospital in the evenings.
 Other jobs that Levene had later on included being a tallyman, a window cleaner and a cement mixer at a building site at Boscombe Down.
 Wanting to leave Wiltshire due to having no work prospects and a bad relationship with his father, Levene moved to Jersey and became a menswear salesman in the biggest shop on the island, Noel and Porter.
-After Leven's girlfriend became pregnant with their daughter Samantha, the two married and relocated to London where they had a son, Jason.
+After Levene's girlfriend became pregnant with their daughter Samantha, the two married and relocated to London where they had a son, Jason.
 The family lived next door to Anthony Hopkins before he became famous.
 Levene would often help the actor learn his lines.

 Levene began working in Hope Brothers, a men's clothing store on Regent Street in London when Telly Savalas came to the store and encouraged him to sign up as an actor for The Dirty Dozen (1967).
 Although he failed to secure a part in the film, since he was not a union member, he became interested in acting.
 Upon joining Equity, he adopted the professional name John Levene to avoid confusion with another John Woods who was already registered with the union.

 Career

 Levene's first acting role was in the television series Adam Adamant Lives! in 1967 and shortly after secured a regular role as the desk sergeant in Z Cars.
 Levene formed a good working relationship with the director Douglas Camfield who made roles for Levene in his other television series.
 Other TV roles included episodes of The Newcomers (1966), UFO (1970), Callan (1972), The Adventurer (1972) and Carry On Laughing (1975).
 Levene also featured in the opening titles of the television series Paul Temple as the man running down the corridor; there is a moment when the man turns around that he can be easily identified as Levene.

 Levene's first film part was due to be in The Man Who Haunted Himself (1970) with Roger Moore, a film about two versions appearing of the same man, played by Moore.
 Levene was to play the double when Moore's character is in shot with Levene's back to the camera.
-After winning the part and getting on well with Moore, the producers told Levene shortly after that he would no longer star in the film as Moore was concerned that Levene was smarter than he was.
+After winning the part and getting on well with Moore, the producers told Levene shortly after that he would no longer star in the film as Moore was concerned that Levene was as smart as he was.
 Despite this, Levene went on to appear in the films When Dinosaurs Ruled the Earth (1970), Zeppelin (1971), Go for a Take (1972), Psychomania (1973), The Blockhouse (1973), Dark Places (1974) and Permission to Kill (1975).